django-haystack/django-haystack/docs/searchindex_api.rst

 =======================

 There are several approaches to keeping the search index in sync with your database.
-None are more correct than the others and depending the traffic you see, the churn rate of your data and what concerns are important to you (CPU load, how recent, et cetera).
+None are more correct than the others and which one you use depends on the traffic you see, the churn rate of your data, and what concerns are important to you (CPU load, how recent, et cetera).

 The conventional method is to use ``SearchIndex`` in combination with cron jobs.
 Running a ``./manage.py update_index`` every couple hours will keep your